anantshah200/reko-documentation/README.md

 ### Notes

 * If the user wants to update a photo in the collection, he can do so by calling the above described API.
-* What the API first does is that it deleted the existing face meta-data(which is identified by the UesrId passed as a parameter to the API) and then adding the new face meta-data indexed with the same UserId.
+* What the API first does is that it deleted the existing face meta-data(which is identified by the UserId passed as a parameter to the API) and then adding the new face meta-data indexed with the same UserId.
-* Hence, if the image that the user enters is not valid(does not contain a face, contains multiple faces, etc.), then the old user face data will be deleted.
+* Hence, if the image that the user enters is not valid(does not contain a face, contains multiple faces, etc.), then the old user face data will be deleted and hence cannot be retrieved.